 Equity based remuneration is made in accordance with thresholds set in plans approved by shareholders.
-In addition, the Company has issued equity-based remuneration to both executives and senior management under an Omnibus Equity Plan which has been approved by shareholders at a general meeting, at which a summary of the incentive plan was provided to shareholders.
+In addition, the Company has issued equity-based remuneration to both executives and senior management under an Omnibus Equity Plan (the Plan) which has been approved by shareholders at a general meeting, at which a summary of the Plan was provided to shareholders.

-Under the Corporate Share Trading Policy, participants in the incentive plan are not permitted to hedge or otherwise limit the economic risk of participating in the plan.
+Under the Corporate Security Trading Policy, participants in the Plan are not permitted to hedge or otherwise limit the economic risk of participating in the Plan.